SoufianeAitlhadj/git-lab/README.md

-# git lab and github lab
+# GIT lab
+new line added.